-- B. Emergency Management Directors (EMD) shall meet the qualifications promulgated by the Oklahoma Department of Emergency Management (OEM).
-The minimum qualifications include: - 1.
-U.S. citizenship; - 2.
-High school diploma or equivalent; - 3.
-Valid Oklahoma driver license; - 4.
-Social security number; - 5.
-Has not been convicted of a felony in Oklahoma; and - 6.
-Within one (1) year of appointment, the EMD must complete basic emergency management training provided by the OEM. - C. Prior to employment, the employing agency shall obtain a name-based background search by the Oklahoma State Bureau of Investigation to determine if the EMD has been convicted of a felony. - D. Each Emergency Management Director shall be responsible for all aspects of emergency management in their jurisdiction including: conducting a hazard analysis detailing risks and vulnerabilities, annually updating the existing all-hazard Emergency Operations Plan (EOP), conducting and arranging for necessary training of all relevant personnel, conducting annual exercises to evaluate the plan, managing resources, determining shortfalls in equipment, personnel and training, revising the EOP as necessary, establishing and maintaining an office of emergency management, communications, warnings, conducting or supervising damage assessment and other pre and post-disaster-related duties.
+B. Emergency Management Directors (EMD) shall meet the qualifications promulgated by the Oklahoma Department of Emergency Management (ODEM).
+The minimum qualifications include:

-E. Local fire departments, law enforcement and other first
+- 1. U.S. citizenship;

-response agencies shall notify the Emergency Management Director of all significant events occurring in the jurisdiction.
-Emergency
+- 2. High school diploma or equivalent;

-Management Directors shall promptly report significant events to the
+- 3. Valid Oklahoma driver license;

-Oklahoma Department of Emergency Management.
+- 4. Social security number;

-(b) F. In carrying out the provisions of this act ${\underline{\prime}}$ each political subdivision, in which any disaster as described in Section 3 683.3 of this act title occurs, shall have the authority to declare a local emergency and the power to enter into contracts and incur obligations necessary to combat such disaster, protecting the health and safety of persons and property, and providing emergency assistance to the victims of such disaster.
+- 5. Prior to employment, the employing agency shall obtain a name-based background search by the Oklahoma State Bureau of Investigation to determine if the EMD has been convicted of a felony; and - 6.
+Within one (1) year of appointment, the EMD must complete basic emergency training provided by the ODEM. - C. Each Emergency Management Director shall be responsible for all aspects of emergency management in their jurisdiction including: conducting a hazard analysis detailing risks and vulnerabilities, annually updating the existing all-hazard Emergency Operations Plan (EOP), conducting and arranging for necessary training of all relevant personnel, conducting annual exercises to evaluate the plan, managing resources, determining shortfalls in equipment, personnel and training, revising the EOP as necessary, establishing and maintaining of an emergency operations center, communication warnings, conducting or supervising damage assessment and other preand post-disaster-related duties. - D. Local fire departments, law enforcement and other first response agencies shall notify the Emergency Management Director of all significant events occurring in the jurisdiction.
+Emergency Management Directors shall promptly report significant events to the Oklahoma Department of Emergency Management. - (b) E. In carrying out the provisions of this act, each political subdivision, in which any disaster as described in Section 3 683.3 of this act title occurs, shall have the authority to declare a local emergency and the power to enter into contracts and incur obligations necessary to combat such disaster, protecting the health and safety of persons and property, and providing emergency assistance to the victims of such disaster.
 Each political subdivision is authorized to exercise the powers vested under this section in the light of the exigencies of the extreme emergency situation without regard to time-consuming procedures and formalities prescribed by law (excepting mandatory constitutional requirements) pertaining to the performance of public work, entering into contracts, the incurring of obligations, the employment of temporary workers, the rental of equipment, the purchase of supplies and materials, and the appropriation and expenditure of public funds.